 If you’re struggling with organization in your kitchen, bathroom or anywhere in your home, I encourage you to Get a Free Consultation from ShelfGenie.
 I know you will love your organized space as much as we love ours!

-Once we finalized our pantry organization plan, the ShelfGenie installer came out the next day to confirm the measurements the designer took so the custom shelves could be built for our pantry.
+Once we finalized our pantry organization plan, the ShelfGenie installer came to confirm the measurements the designer took so our custom pantry drawers and shelves could be built.
 We choose the Glide-Out Classic, which comes with a lifetime warranty on parts and installation.

 After a few weeks in production, the shelves were ready to be installed in our pantry.